 The School of Music offers 5 degree options for graduate students, with courses of study in Performance, Composition, Conducting, Jazz Studies, Music Theory, Music History, Music Education, Pedagogy, Music Technology and Ethnomusicology.
 The following is a list of the Degree Requirements for each track.
 Graduate students can earn a Master of Music in Performance, Jazz Studies or Conducting.
 For educators seeking an advanced degree with more of an academic emphasis, the Master of Arts in Music or Master of Science in Music degrees are both options.

 GRADUATE AUDITION REQUIREMENTS

-Although live auditions are preferred, recorded auditions may be submitted with your online School of Music Application.
+Although live auditions are preferred, recorded auditions may be submitted with your online SCHOOL OF MUSIC APPLICATION.
 Some Master of Music programs do require that you audition in person.
 If you do not choose to upload an audition, you will be scheduled for an in-person audition.
 Graduate Auditions should include at least 20 minutes of material.
+Should you have any additional questions about your area's audition requirements, please contact your AREA COORDINATOR.
 Your application to the School of Music will not be finalized until you have completed your audition.

 For admission to the School of Music Graduate Program, the student must hold a bachelor's degree representing a course of study equivalent to that pursued by PSU undergraduates in Music.
 Students applying for a Master of Music degree in either Performance or Conducting must complete an interview and audition.
 Students applying to either the Master of Arts in Music or Master of Science in Music program must complete an interview and submit one of the following as part of their application process: a History Paper, a Theory Paper (descriptive analysis or composition), an Audition Performance demonstrating mastery at the MUP 490 level or a Teaching Certificate.